Wehr Nature Center

-Wehr Nature Center is a 220 acre nature preserve located in Hales Corners, Wisconsin: it is part of Whitnall Park.
+Wehr Nature Center is a 220 acre nature preserve located in Franklin, Wisconsin.
+It is part of Whitnall Park.
 It was named for philanthropist Todd Wehr whose foundation donated US$200,000 to help build the center.

 History

 The center opened in 1974 and was made possible by a US$200,000 grant from the Todd Wehr Foundation along with federal and state grants.
 The nature center was built on the site of a livestock trading center.